esebesty/reading_list/README.md

   machinery and other RNA binding proteins.
-- [The genetics of myelodysplastic syndrome: from clonal haematopoiesis to secondary leukaemia](https://doi.org/10.1038/nrc.2016.112): the varius driver mutations from CHIP to sAML, including splicng factors, chromatin modifiers and other genes.
+- [The genetics of myelodysplastic syndrome: from clonal haematopoiesis to secondary leukaemia](https://doi.org/10.1038/nrc.2016.112): the varius driver mutations from CHIP to sAML, including splicing factors, chromatin modifiers and other genes.
 - [RNA modifications regulating cell fate in cancer](https://doi.org/10.1038/s41556-019-0319-0): role of the more than 170